chenbinli-dev/echarts-ssr/README.md

 ## Custom Deployment

- You can customize the `ENV` variables in `Dockfile` to change default configurations.
+ You can customize the `ENV` variables in `Dockfile` to modify the default configurations.

 ``` Dockfile
 # The worker thread number.